007jackying/frictionalUniversity-wordpress/README.md

 To setup this web application on your local machine:
 1. install Local WordPress developement tools by download from https://localwp.com/.
 2. create new site and replace the files with the files in teng-hong-lee folder.
+OR you can import this folder into the site you have created.
 3. start site on local tool and visit the site.